 We invest in fixed-rate and hybrid adjustable-rate mortgage-backed securities.
 Hybrid adjustable-rate mortgage-backed securities have interest rates that are fixed for the first few years of the loan-typically three, five, seven or 10 years-and thereafter their interest rates reset periodically on the same basis as adjustable-rate mortgage-backed securities.
-As of June 30, 2004, approximately 6.5% of our investment portfolio was comprised of hybrid adjustable-rate mortgage-backed securities.
+As of March 31, 2004, approximately 4.8% of our investment portfolio was comprised of hybrid adjustable-rate mortgage-backed securities.
 We compute the projected weighted average life of our fixed-rate and hybrid adjustable-rate mortgage-backed securities based on the market's assumptions regarding the rate at which the borrowers will prepay the underlying mortgages.
 In general, when a fixed-rate or hybrid adjustable-rate mortgage-backed security is acquired with borrowings, we may, but are not required to, enter into interest rate cap contracts or forward funding agreements that effectively cap or fix our borrowing costs for a period close to the anticipated average life of the fixed-rate portion of the related mortgage-backed security.
-This strategy is designed to protect us from rising interest rates because the borrowing costs are fixed for the duration of the fixed-rate portion of the related mortgage-backed security could extend beyond the term of the swap agreement or other hedging instrument.
+This strategy is designed to protect us from rising interest rates because the borrowing costs are fixed for the duration of the fixed-rate portion of the related mortgage-backed security.
+However, if prepayment rates decrease in a rising interest rate environment, the life of the fixed-rate portion of the related mortgage-backed security could extend beyond the term of the swap agreement or other hedging instrument.
 This situation could negatively impact us as borrowing costs would no longer be fixed after the end of the hedging instrument, while the income earned on the fixed-rate or hybrid adjustable-rate mortgage-backed security would remain fixed.
 This situation may also cause the market value of our fixed-rate and hybrid adjustable-rate mortgage-backed securities to decline with little or no offsetting gain from the related hedging transactions.
-In extreme situations, we may be forced to sell assets and incur losses to maintain adequate liquidity.
+In extreme situations, we may be forced to sell assets and incur losses t